Dubai T100 men’s results 2025: Confusion and chaos after leading athletes seem to miscount bike and run laps

 With no other option than to complete another 8km lap, they were effectively ruled out of the podium running, with a clearly upset Wilde seen and heard asking for an explanation both during the run and again at the end of the race.

-But the trio were not the only ones to have distance difficulty on the course, as American Morgan Pearson seemed to then set off on an extra lap of the run course, leaving German Mika Noodt, Sam Dickinson (GBR) and Vincent Luis (FRA) to take the podium.
+But the trio were not the only ones to have issues, as American Morgan Pearson looked on course for victory on the run but German Mika Noodt, Sam Dickinson (GBR) and Vincent Luis (FRA) were the first three across the line, potentially having finished a lap early.

 Pearson was also clearly upset as he approached the finish line, still believing that he was in line for a T100 Series win, only to see his fellow competitors already standing there with distinct looks of concern and puzzlement on their faces.